 REALTOR® B and Mr. and Mrs. A entered into an exclusive listing agreement.
 REALTOR® B conducted an open house, advertised in the local paper, and took other steps to actively promote the sale.

 Four weeks after the property went on the market, REALTOR® B received a call from REALTOR® Z, a broker affiliated with the same firm who worked out of the firm’s principal office downtown.
 REALTOR® Z explained that she had seen information regarding Mr. and Mrs. A’s home in the MLS and was interested in the property as an investment.
-She indicated she was sending an offer to purchase to REALTOR® B through the firm’s inter-office mail.
+She indicated she was sending an offer to purchase via electronic mail to REALTOR® B.

 When REALTOR® B met with Mr. and Mrs. A to present REALTOR® Z’s offer, he carefully explained and presented a written disclosure that REALTOR® Z was a member of the same firm although he was not personally acquainted with her.
 Mr. and Mrs. A, being satisfied with the terms and conditions of the purchase offer, signed it and several weeks later the sale closed and a commission was paid to REALTOR® B.